-- Have graduated from a certificate, diploma or bachelor’s degree program in health and human services (official transcript required).
+- Graduation from a certificate, diploma or bachelor’s degree program in health and human services OR

-- Fourth-year standing in TRU's Nursing program or permission from the School of Nursing.
+- Fourth-year standing in TRU's Nursing program or permission from the School of Nursing OR

 - A Program Admission Form

-- Prior to the practicum you will be required to submit: Consent to a Criminal Record Check (CRC) form
+- After program admission and prior to enrolment in the practicum course, a completed Consent to a Criminal Record Check (CRC) form

-A minimum of 6 TRU credits (distance courses; this program is not offered on campus)
+A minimum of six TRU credits (distance courses; this program is not offered on campus)

-HLTH 4421, Assessment and Intervention Approaches to Mental Health Problems (3) (in development)
+- HLTH 4421, Assessment and Intervention Approaches to Mental Health Problems (3)

-Prior to registering in HLTH 4441, you must complete all theory courses, with a GPA of 2.00 or higher over all courses and submit a Request for CRC form.
+Prior to registering in HLTH 4551, you must complete all theory courses, with a GPA of 2.00 or higher over all courses and submit a Request for CRC form.

-The program coordinator, with your input, arranges an appropriate practicum.
-This directed practicum is based on availability and resources in the community that you select.
-The practicum consists of a total of 96 hours and can be completed on a part-time or full-time basis.
-To complete the practicum, you may need to relocate at your expense if suitable service agencies are unavailable near where you live.
+The program coordinator, with your input, arranges a practicum placement, based on availability and resources in the community that you select.
+It consists of a total of 96 hours and is completed on a part-time or full-time basis.
+You may need to relocate at your expense if suitable service agencies are unavailable near where you live.
 Acceptance into this program does not guarantee a practicum placement.

-Consult with your program coordinator or your Program Advisor to ensure that the courses you select are available and appropriate for your program of study and educational goals.
-Otherwise, you may find that a course does not meet the program requirements and cannot be applied toward the program's credential.
+Consult with the program coordinator or your program advisor to ensure that the courses you select are available and appropriate for your program of study and educational goals.
+Otherwise, you may find that a course does not meet the program requirements and cannot be applied toward this program's credential.